I was walking through the living room the other day when I happened to catch my 18-month-old son making the most amazing discovery.

 I watched him run back and forth in front of the patch of sunlight – squealing with delight as he watched his shadow run right along with him.
 You’ll have to watch the end of the video to see for yourself – but it was pretty clear that he had found a new friend.

-10 Light and Shadow Play Ideas for Kids
+10 Light and Shadow Activities for Preschoolers, Toddlers & School Age Kids

 See a video demonstration of some of these light and shadow activities!